AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

 # Map Identities

+In this video we will add identity fields to our schemas and create some new identity namespaces for our custom identities.

 Adobe Experience Platform Identity Service helps you to gain a better view of your customer and their behavior by bridging identities across devices and systems, allowing you to deliver impactful, personal digital experiences in real-time.

 First, watch this short video to learn more about identity in Adobe Experience Platform: